SorenErvik/DayLaborLink/README.md

 ![Screenshot of index.ejs](image.png)

 How It's Made:
-Tech used: HTML, CSS, JavaScript
+Tech used: HTML, CSS, JavaScript, Node.js, Express.js, MongoDB, EJS, Tailwind CSS, and Passport.js

 DayLaborLink is a web application designed to streamline the process of connecting employers with day laborers.
 The platform provides a user-friendly interface built with HTML, CSS, and JavaScript, ensuring a seamless experience for both employers and laborers.
 The frontend is carefully crafted to be responsive and visually appealing, prioritizing usability and accessibility.
 To enhance functionality and maintainability, I opted for [Framework of choice], which played a crucial role in structuring and organizing the codebase.